 The key to justifying your decision to bill for assessment and management time lies in your documentation.
 If the documentation is defensible (i.e., it’s thorough, it accurately describes the treatment, it defends the prescriber’s clinical reasoning, and it’s easily understood by another provider), then payers will likely greenlight the extra minutes.

 Enter your email address below, and we’ll send you a free toolkit to help you ensure your documentation is defensible enough to withstand scrutiny.

 What’s the best way to avoid 8-Minute Rule mistakes?

-The 8-Minute Rule has enough tricky scenarios to trip up even the whizziest math whiz.
+The 8-Minute Rule has enough tricky scenarios to trip up even the best billing gurus.
 So, if you want to ensure accurate billing calculations, leave the long division to an EMR with built-in 8-Minute Rule functionality.
 WebPT automatically double-checks your work for you, alerts you if something doesn’t add up correctly, and lets you know whether you’ve overbilled or underbilled.